 Room Tip: You must book a room above the fifth floor on the west side if this is your first trip, a Park View room so that you can see the nightly Disney fireworks!
 Other rooms overlook the Golden Oak properties or the surrounding lake and do not have a direct view out onto this wonderful spectacle.

-That said, Golden Oak View rooms are cheaper and the same in square footage and you might feel the premium is not worth paying for.
-Golden Oak View rooms are lovely and you can always watch the fireworks from the 14th floor of the hotel from the communal hotel balcony.
+However, Golden Oak View rooms are cheaper and the same in square footage, and you might feel the premium is not worth paying for.
+Golden Oak View rooms are lovely, and you can always watch the fireworks from the 14th floor of the hotel from the communal hotel balcony.

 If you want more space, go for a Golden Oak View Suite.
-They are magnificent with a larger bedroom space and a separate living area with a pull out sofa.
-Some rooms have the bathtub by a window which offers a gorgeous view while you’re bathing.
-If you’re staying for a long time or traveling with a lot of stuff these rooms are lovely if your wallet stretches far enough!
+They are magnificent with a larger bedroom space and a separate living area with a pull-out sofa.
+Some rooms have a bathtub by a window, which offers a gorgeous view while you’re bathing.
+If you’re staying for a long time or traveling with a lot of stuff, these rooms are lovely if your wallet stretches far enough!

 There are seven dining and lounge options.
 All are great, Ravello has its own bar and celebrates fresh Italian food and cocktails.
 The pool bar PB&G offers light bites.
 There is a coffee bar, plus the golf clubhouse has a restaurant open for lunch.

-Finally, there is a free kid’s club (ages four to 12) is open from 9 am-5 pm, with its own water-play area, water-slides, and fun.
+Finally, there is a free kid’s club (ages four to 12) that is open from 9:00 am – 5:00 pm, with its own water-play area, water slides, and fun.

 Of course, there is no Four Seasons rewards program, but if you are a regular guest of the Four Seasons or even want to try this iconic brand for the first time, you can take advantage of loyalty style benefits at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.